ML-Cai/SEngine/README.md

 # SEngine

-Sayers Engine is a simple visualization engin based on openGL.
+Sayers Engine is a simple visualization engin based on openGL, MikuMikuDance and MikuMiku Editor.

 ============================